yuanqing/create-figma-plugin/README.md

 }
 ```

-In `index.js`, see that the function is the `default` export of the the file:
+In `index.js`, the plugin implementation is the `default` export of the file:

 ```js
 export default function () {